-- Accelerated rate of soot buildup on the oil burner cad-cell, burner head, and/or in the boiler itself. - Odor complaints - Severe damage to the side of the structure in the event that the boiler operates at a high smoke level.
+- There is sometimes an accelerated rate of soot buildup on the oil burner cad-cell, spinner etc. - There is a potential for severe damage to the side of the structure in the event that the boiler operates at a high smoke level.
+This can happen for many reasons, some of which are out of the control of both the installer and appliance manufacturer.